All the best tech deals in the January sales, from AirPods to new Xbox games

 The third generation AirPods might lack some of the features of the AirPods pro, such as active noise cancellation, but they strike the perfect balance between comfort, function and audio quality.

 In our AirPods 3 review, our tester noted that they were a “very big step up from the second generation model”, adding that the “improved audio is noticeable, especially with spatial audio and the new shape”.
-It’s rare to find a deal on the all-new AirPods, so grab this discount while you can.
+This is the lowest price we’ve ever seen the AirPods 3, so it’s never been a better time to snap these up.

 Samsung Galaxy S20 FE, with Galaxy Watch 4: From £28 a month, save £288, Virginmedia.com